ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Receipt:

-: a Receipt is a special form of COSE countersignature for claims that embeds cryptographic evidence that the claim is recorded in the ledger.
+: a Receipt is a special form of COSE countersignature for claims that embeds cryptographic evidence that the Claim is recorded in the Ledger.
 It consists of a ledger-specific inclusion proof, a signature by the transparency service of the state of the ledger, and additional metadata (contained in the countersignature protected headers) to assist in auditing.

 Registration: